Bicausal optimal transport for SDEs with irregular coefficients: Introduction

 Since this work combines optimal transport and numerical analysis of SDEs, we keep it self-contained such that it is accessible to readers from both fields.
 We provide the necessary background on optimal transport theory in \Cref{sec:OT-intro} and its applications in the theory of stochastic processes in \Cref{sec:OT-bc}.
 In \Cref{sec:num-sdes}, we discuss numerical approximation schemes for SDEs and their application to bicausal optimal transport.
 We present some preliminary stability and optimality results in \Cref{sec:preliminaries}.

 We present our first theorem in \Cref{sec:growth-disc}, where we consider the first class of irregularity of the coefficients stated above, that is discontinuous drift with exponential growth and degenerate diffusion.
-We use the transformation method developed in \citep{LeSz17} to handle the discontinuities and combine it with a semi-implicit scheme to handle the super-linear growth.
-With these ingredients we define a novel numerical scheme.
-We prove strong convergence of this scheme and provide convergence rates in \Cref{sec:implicit-transformed-em}.
+We define a novel numerical scheme, prove its strong convergence, and provide convergence rates in \Cref{sec:implicit-transformed-em}.
 We prove optimality of the synchronous coupling for this class of coefficients in \Cref{sec:bcot-growth-disc}.

 In \Cref{sec:zvonkin} we consider the second class of irregularity of the coefficients stated above, that is bounded measurable drift and H\"older continuous diffusion.
 Applying the Zvonkin transformation, we also prove optimality of the synchronous coupling for this class of coefficients.